bgauslin/eleventy/src/content/index.md

   <details>
     <summary>Projects</summary>

-    Photos, sketches, and drawings of architectural projects alongside web apps made with TypeScript, Sass, and Web Components, all in no particular order.
+    Photos, sketches, and drawings of architectural projects alongside web apps made with Web Components and TypeScript (in no particular order).

     {% include 'projects.njk' %}